 We are part of a vibrant village community.
 We aim to help individuals develop a lifelong love of learning in a fun, ambitious and creative environment.
-Guided by our values, which are those of a Church school, we build healthy and respectful relationships and celebrate differences.
+Guided by our values, we build healthy and respectful relationships and celebrate differences.
 We are all committed to making ethical choices and playing our part in building a sustainable future.

-We use the parable of the good Samaritan from Luke 10: 30-35 to underpin our school vision.
+We also use the parable of the good Samaritan from Luke 10: 30-35 to underpin our school vision.
 The parable demonstrates compassion, celebrates differences and ethical choices.
 You can watch the story here:

 COMMUNITY † COMPASSION † COURAGE